vaginessa/dns-wiki/DNS.md

 * On Android 5.x DNS problems try to [disable IPv6](https://en.m.wikipedia.org/wiki/Comparison_of_IPv6_support_in_operating_systems), since Android 5.0.1/5.x doesn't like DHCPv6
 * Is there a decentralized search for Android as app available (similar to yacy)?
 Mail me if there is one. (low-prio) + add them in the article
 * Android auto config compatibility (not yet), e.g. [test network fails](https://code.google.com/p/android/issues/detail?id=93753)
+* DNSCrypt, dnsmasq & resolv.conf should be mentioned + example configuration should be given (I need confirmation if that works or not)